bytecodealliance/component-docs/component-model/examples/tutorial/jco/string-reverse-upper/README.md

 ```
 ```

-After running component composition, there will be a component with all it's imports satisfied, called `string-reverse-upper.composed.wasm`.
+After running component composition, there will be a component with all its imports satisfied, called `string-reverse-upper.composed.wasm`.

 We can transpile that *composed* component to a JS module: